-New Jersey imposes stringent drunk driving laws, but the rules pertaining to blood alcohol limitations vary in certain circumstances.
-Similarly, the penalties aren't the same in every situation, so it's important to consult with an experienced DWI lawyer if you are facing a DWI charge in New Jersey to find out which rules apply to your case.
-The New Jersey DWI defense attorneys of Villani & DeLuca, P.C. in Point Pleasant Beach will explain the law and the charges you're facing in detail.
+New Jersey imposes stringent drunk driving laws, but the rules about blood alcohol limitations vary in certain circumstances.
+Similarly, the penalties aren't the same in every situation, so it's important to consult with an experienced DWI lawyer if you are facing a DWI charge in New Jersey to determine which rules apply to your case.
+The New Jersey DWI defense attorneys of Villani & DeLuca, P.C. will explain the law and your charges in detail.
 To understand what is considered driving under the influence in New Jersey we must first learn about Blood Alcohol Concentration.

 Blood Alcohol Concentration (BAC) Limits In New Jersey

 What is the legal limit for alcohol in New Jersey?
 If you are suspected of driving under the influence of alcohol or drugs in New Jersey, you will be stopped on the road and arrested.
 In most cases, the arresting officer will first take you through a series of field sobriety tests during your traffic stop before taking you to the police station for a breath test.
-Those accused of drunk driving will be required to provide a breath test by blowing into a Dräger Alcotest® 7110 which is used to measure BAC.
-However, there may be exceptions, for example, if you were suspected of DWI during an accident in which medical care is necessary your blood alcohol concentration (BAC) will be determined through the administration of a breath test or blood test while at the hospital.
-While it is still possible to receive a DWI charge with minimal amounts of alcohol in your system, it is important to be aware of the BAC limits under New Jersey law.
+Those accused of drunk driving will be required to provide a breath test by blowing into a Dräger Alcotest® 7110 which is used to measure blood alcohol concentration BAC.
+More recently New Jersey has introduced another device the Drager Alcotest 9510.
+However, there may be exceptions, for example, if you were suspected of DWI during an accident in which medical care is necessary your blood alcohol concentration (BAC) will likely be determined through the administration of a blood test while at the hospital.
+While it is still possible to receive a DWI charge with minimal amounts of alcohol in your system, that may not result in a conviction.
+It is important to be aware of the BAC limits under New Jersey law to understand the potential mandatory consequences should you be convicted of a first offense of DWI.

 DUI For Drivers 21 and Older

 The current blood alcohol concentration limit for driving while intoxicated in New Jersey is 0.08% BAC.
 This translates to 0.08 grams of ethanol alcohol per 100 milliliters of blood in your system.
 If you are caught driving with a blood alcohol content of 0.08% or higher in New Jersey, you can be convicted of drunk driving.
-This standard applies to drivers who are legally allowed to drink alcohol; currently age 21 and older.
+This standard applies to all drivers not just those who are legally allowed to drink alcohol; currently age 21 and older.
+The Blood alcohol concentration BAC is necessary in a per se case meaning if this BAC is proven there shall be a finding of guilt to DWI regardless of whether the driver believes they were intoxicated. example an alcoholic may not act drunk or feel drunk but will be legally drunk under New Jersey law if their BAC is .08 or greater.

 DWI For Drivers Under the Age of 21